domenicquirl/comprehensive-rust/src/modules/visibility.md

 <details>

-- Use the `pub` keyword to make modules public.
+Use the `pub` keyword to make modules, functions or structs public.

 Additionally, there are advanced `pub(...)` specifiers to restrict the scope of public visibility.